 Q: How do courses offered by Collegebound Review differ from those offered by other test prep companies?

 A: Collegebound Review uses only official College Board materials, so the materials with which you practice reflect the questions you will find on your actual test.
-For example, the box of Math formulas on the top of each Math section on the SAT® is exactly the same as that on the practice material.
+For example, the box of Math formulas on the top of each Math module on the SAT® is exactly the same as that on the practice material.
 The directions and practice questions are identical, as are the type of questions and level of difficulty.